Rocket Languages are premium audio courses with a wide range of learning tools and games, to help busy and ambitious learners get fluent faster.

 They also say that a monetary investment is a great motivator to learning.

-So all in all I'm going to give this Rocket Languages review a positive rating.
+So all in all I'm going to give this Rocket Languages review a very positive rating.
 They lose a star for the excessive marketing and slightly higher price point, but I'm still very positive about Rocket.

 They also offer a free trial with no strings attached and a 60 day money-back guarantee, so you can find out for yourself whether you like it or not.